-4.1 Terminal access
+4.1 Local Terminal Access

-The terminal access works only requires a terminal program.
+The local terminal access is done via a direct serial connection between the host computer and the CCUBE.
+The method requires a terminal program.
 Depending on the operating system of the computer one of the following programs can be used:

-- Linux terminal programs: screen, minicom, Kermit, Putty - Windows terminal programs: Hyperterminal, Putty
+- Linux terminal programs: screen, minicom, Kermit, PuTTY - Windows terminal programs: Hyperterminal, PuTTY

-Connect the black USB cable of the combi cable to your computer and then setup of the terminal program:
+Connect the black USB cable of the combi cable to your computer.
+Depending on your operating system the cable internal serial converter will be recognised differently: